-This article is written by Rahul Kanoujia of Gujarat National Law University and updated by Aieshwaryaa N, pursuing BBA.LLB (HONS) and Akshayan K S pursuing B.COM.LLB (HONS) from Sastra, deemed to be University, Thirumalaisamudram, Thanjavur.
+This article is written by Rahul Kanoujia of Gujarat National Law University and updated by Aieshwaryaa N and Akshayan K S, from Sastra, deemed to be University, Thanjavur, and Ayesha Khan.

 India is a country with diverse culture and values it in its dimension.
 Marriage is one important ingredient that shows how our culture is structured.
 Marriage is a bond between two individuals which eventually give them legitimacy for sexual intercourse.
 Here arises a question that, whether the implied consent, given at the time of entering into that “contractual bond relationship” means the consent for everything that extends till the whole period of life or has any limit when viewed in the aspect of women.
 To answer this, the paper has discussed the usage of women without their consent.
 The paper also chalks about Section 375 of IPC and constitutional validity of the Section.
 India is one of those countries which updates itself and brings new laws for the development of the nation towards betterment.
 To achieve betterment we need to review what we are doing and what should be done.
 For this, the authors have proffered a comparative analysis between other country’s laws and our laws.
 Law Commission Report and the arguments towards Marital Rape substantiates that there is a need for something which we are silent about.
 Thus, wedlock is a bond between individuals where they have their own space and make marriage very beautiful by more love rather than force.